 Fats was born Mervyn P Conk in 1926.
 Like so many other great bluesmen he hailed from one of the deepest parts of the Deep South, a tiny little place called Crappsville.
 In fact Crappsville was so impoverished and insignificant that it couldn't even claim to be a one-horse town, although the locals did manage to scrape together enough to buy a one eighth share in a pig.

-At the age of fourteen, doctors finally diagnosed Fats with as having a severe case of the blues.
-These days such aberrant mental conditions can be cured quite easily by hard drugs or daytime television, but back in those days Ricki Lake hadn't been invented, so instead the family were advised to get young Fats a guitar.
+At the age of fourteen, doctors finally diagnosed Fats with a severe case of the blues.
+These days such aberrant mental conditions can be cured quite easily by hard drugs or daytime television, but back then reality TV hadn't been invented, so instead the family were advised to get young Fats a guitar.

 With little encouragement from his parents, Fats began to feel more and more solitary and unappreciated, and it drove him to spend more and more time practising with Mary Lou.
 This isolation was a common theme amongst the songs he began to write at the time.
 He was lapsing deeper into misery and despair, and soon the luxury and ease of his life began to stifle him.
 He had no option but to leave the family home and go and live in a swamp.

 It was a considerable culture shock for young Fats.
 Life was hard in the swamp.
 Shelter was scarce, food was damp and he was constantly being bitten in the ass by alligators.
 But Mary Lou would see him through.
 Not only did his trusty two-stringed guitar keep him company though those hot, humid nights, but she also provided the means by which Fats could put food on his table.